 We also move the cage in the colder months to the other side of the room away from the windows as a measure to ensure the heat loss from the windows doesn’t affect the cage.

-The correct bedding is also required to not only provide the pygmy hedgehog with a layer to keep out the cold from the base of the cage but something that’s easy to clean the mess the Pygmy Hedgehog leaves on a nightly basis.
+The correct bedding is also required to not only provide the hedgehog with a layer to keep out the cold from the base of the cage but something that’s easy to clean the mess the hedgehog leaves on a nightly basis.

-What do you put on the bottom of an African Pygmy Hedgehog cage?
+What do you put on the bottom of a hedgehog cage?

-A pygmy hedgehog cage needs bedding on the bottom of the cage to not only provide some insulation against the cold of the cage floor but also to provide an easy way of collecting their poop and pee.
+A hedgehog cage needs bedding made from fabric or wood-based or paper-based on the bottom of the cage to not only provide some insulation against the cold of the cage floor but also to provide an easy way of collecting their fecal matter and urine.

 Having no bedding in a cage will make the cage slippery from the poop and pee, causing injury and once this poop dries onto the base of the cage, it requires more effort to clean.
 With bedding, you simply swap it out or replace it.